filipejunqueira/SPMTools_old/README.md

 ## gwideontracesimport.py

-imports a gwideon profile trace and creates a nice neat little graphic.
+Imports a gwideon profile trace and creates a nice neat little graphic.

 ## Df_averaging.py

-So this one grabs a file (any Z, DF, I .matrix file really) and avarages each row.
+So this one grabs a file (any Z, DF, I .matrix file) and avarages each row.
 Useful when you want to know how the Df has been varing on your constant Df image.
 Can be done the same for I (for STM images).